ericrq/ericrq/README-ENG.md

 <div align="justify">

 CRUD system for fictitious technical assistance, made in HTML, CSS, Java and MySQL, the Spring and Vue framework was used.
-Allows registration, reading, updating and deleting records in the table
+Allows registration, reading, updating and deleting records in cards.

 </div>